 Hull guided two cross country runners to 2012 USTFCCCA all-region honors based on their performance at the NCAA Atlantic Regional championship, and two made the NYSCTC all-conference team.

 Hull's programs also focus on academic success.
-Eleven cross country athletes made the 2015 NESCAC Fall All-Academic Team and 12 track & field athletes made last year's NESCAC winter and spring all-academic teams.
-In 2015 the cross country program qualified for USTFCCCA all-academic team honors for the eighth straight year and the track & field team earned a USTFCCCA Division III All-Academic Team award for the fourth year in a row.
+Eight cross country athletes made the 2016 NESCAC Fall All-Academic Team and 10 track & field athletes made last year's NESCAC winter and spring all-academic teams.
+In 2016 the cross country program qualified for USTFCCCA all-academic team honors for the ninth straight year and the track & field team earned a USTFCCCA Division III All-Academic Team award for the sixth year in a row.
 Agne Jakubauskaite '13 was a 2013 Division III Academic All-America Team selection for women's track & field/cross country by the College Sports Information Directors of America (CoSIDA).

-Hull currently serves on the ECAC cross country/track & field committee and is president of the NYSCTC.
+Hull has served on the ECAC cross country/track & field committee and is president of the NYSCTC.
 She is an accredited Level II USA track and field coach.

 Hull earned a bachelor's degree from SUNY Plattsburgh and her master's from Ithaca College.
 She was an assistant coach at both Plattsburgh and Ithaca, and was head coach of the men's and women's track & field teams at Morrisville State College.
 Hull resides in New Hartford with her husband Brett, who is Hamilton's head men's cross country and track & field coach.
-They have two daughters -- Emily and Juliet -- and Emily is on the cross country and track & field teams at Hamilton.
+They have two daughters -- Emily '18 and Juliet.